Comic Writer Simon Furman Discusses Three Decades of Transformers and ‘Earth Wars’

 I spoke to Simon about all things Transformers and Earth Wars.
 For best results, read this interview while listening to this, thanks.

-VICE: So, to me, you’re pretty much the daddy of Transformers fiction.
+VICE: Hey Simon.
+So, to me, you’re pretty much The Daddy of Transformers fiction.
 I read all the Marvel comics as a kid.
 And man, do I ever wish I still had them.
 Before we even touch on Earth Wars, the longevity of this brand must continue to amaze you.
-What would the Simon Furman of the mid 1980s say if someone told him Transformers would be just as big in another thirty years, if not bigger?
+What would the Simon Furman of the mid-1980s say if someone told him Transformers would be just as big in another 30 years, if not bigger?

-The US comic ran for eighty issues and some seven years, while the UK comic ran for three hundred thirty-two issues and nearly eight years.
+The US comic ran for 80 issues and some seven years, while the UK comic ran for 332 issues and nearly eight years.
 Unbelievable, really.
-At its height, the UK comic was selling two hundred thousand copies every week, and the US comic was canceled on sales of around seventy thousand—which by today’s standards would make it a top ten bestselling comic.
-And even when it did end, I glibly wrote in the final issue, “It never ends.”
+At its height, the UK comic was selling 200,000 copies every week, and the US comic was cancelled on sales of around 70,000 – which by today’s standards would make it a top ten bestselling comic.
+And even when it did end, I glibly wrote in the final issue, “it never ends”.
 And as it turns out, I was right.

-I think the first generation of Transformers was built on really solid foundation with a fully realized and cosmic backdrop—developed by Jim Shooter, editor in chief of Marvel at the time, and further developed by Denny O’Neil and, most tellingly, Bob Budiansky—a great cast, each with their own fleshed-out character bio, and a cool dual-toy concept to boot.
-It immediately gave both readers and writers of the comic a lot to invest in, and then expand on.
+I think the first generation of Transformers was built on really solid foundation with a fully realised and cosmic backdrop – developed by Jim Shooter, EiC of Marvel at the time, and further developed by Denny O’Neil and, most tellingly, Bob Budiansky – a great cast, each with their own fleshed-out character bio, and a cool dual-toy concept to boot.
+It immediately gave both readers and writers of the comic a lot to invest in, and then expand upon.

-And personally, as a writer, I never treated the robots as robots—just characters with recognizable human emotions and flaws and dreams.
+And personally, as a writer, I never treated the robots as robots – just characters with recognisable human emotions and flaws and dreams.
 I think readers really responded to that.
 And we never flinched from making the stories gritty and intense, and eventually expanding the scope of the story, bringing in elements like Primus, their creator, and his nemesis Unicron.
-Overall, G1—from the toys, to Marvel, the cartoon, the comics, the animated movie—has just had so much love invested in it, which is why I think it’s lasted.
+Overall, G1 – from the toys, to Marvel, the cartoon, the comics, the animated movie – has just had so much love invested in it, which is why I think it’s lasted.

 The original voice actors, Peter and Frank, are present and correct.
 Did that have an influence on any of the script, simply because you wanted these guys to say a few, basically, iconic lines again?
 Fan service is okay, right?
 So long as a story isn’t slave to it.

 It’s no secret I love (the Tyrannosaur Dinobot) Grimlock as a character, so I was pleased to see him in there from the get-go.
-But I also pushed for Bludgeon‘s inclusion on the Decepticon side and slowly, bit by bit, all my favorite characters are making it into the game.
-But while I have my favorites—Nightbeat, Hardhead, Galvatron, Bludgeon, Grimlock, all of whom I feel there’s a lot of “me” invested in how they’ve developed over the years—there are really no bad characters.
-Bob Budiansky did such a wonderful job originally of making them rounded, interesting characters.
-They’re all great fun to write.
+But I also pushed for Bludgeon‘s inclusion on the Decepticon side and slowly, bit by bit, all my favourite characters are making it into the game.
+But while I have my favourites – Nightbeat, Hardhead, Galvatron, Bludgeon, Grimlock, all of whom I feel there’s a lot of “me” invested in how they’ve developed over the years – there are really no bad characters.
+Bob Budiansky did such a wonderful job originally of making them rounded, interesting characters, they’re all great fun to write.
 The new human characters turned out to be really fun too, especially the interplay between Starscream and Luca.
 It gave us plenty of opportunity for humorous and snarky back and forth exchanges.

 Transformers was aimed at boys, back when.
-It sorta says a lot that the main “female” Transformer was colored pink, doesn’t it—though Arcee is an absolute bad ass.
+It sorta says a lot that the main “female” Transformer was coloured pink, doesn’t it – though Arcee is an absolute bad-ass.
 Do you think that the way the franchise was sold in the 1980s could have done anything differently?
 You got pretty radical with the comic, once the leash, I suppose, was off, post-Movie.
-Would you have liked to have seen the cartoon be a little more “inclusive,” I suppose; and the stories grow a little darker?
+Would you have liked to have seen the cartoon be a little more “inclusive”, I suppose; and the stories grow a little darker?
 As even the G1 cartoon, post-Movie, was still pretty fluffy.

 Are you optimistic about the future of the Transformers franchise, generally?